def-codes/the-better-thing/src/meld-demo/hashtags.md

 positive assertion, as I don't believe that the value of values depends on negation.

+I would say that a value is "of no consequence", since they do not themselves trigger any kind of dispatch (indeed, they have no strings attached).

 Representations of values can be navigable, by containing links to other things.
+Values can thus serve indirectly as (the locus of) inflection points in a sequence (of navigation).

+## Identifiable - Identity

+Resources are Identifiable.
+Indeed, we cannot talk about a resource without first identifying it.

+Values are not Identifiable, though they are Comparable.

+Identify is seen as in Clojure: a succession of immutable states over time.

+## Comparison

+All comparison is value-based comparison.

 ## Claims and values are mutually recursive